ANUJT65/bharatkelaadlokenaam/README.md

 # **Bharat Ke Laadlo Ke Naam Prastut GramShiksha: Providing Fast Education To Remotest Places**
 **Low-Bandwidth Solutions for Interactive Education**

+## **Some Considerations before we begin**
+- We are assuming that teachers are given sufficient resources/internet and also infra facilities to stream lectures
+- **We have divided our project into 2 parts**
+- 1)Live recorded ( low latency streaming) of video lectures Module
+- 2) VideoPlayback/Engagement Enhancer Module using Azure CDN( low data consumption)

 ## **OUR FOCUS**